Posts

 UNIVERSAL TOLERATION

-The Universal Toleration, a key aspect of Yoga Vasistha ( Yoga-Vasistha , Book VII - Nirvana prakarana, part 2, chapter CXCVIII - Excellence of Universal Toleration) advocates for a path of compassion, self-control, forbeareance, dispassion and equanimity as a means to move-up in the elevatory journey towards Moksha , or liberation.
+The Universal Toleration, a key aspect of Yoga-Vasistha (Yoga-Vasistha, Book VII - Nirvana prakarana, part 2, chapter CXCVIII - Excellence of Universal Toleration) advocates for a path of compassion, self-control, forbeareance, dispassion and equanimity as a means to move-up in the elevatory journey towards Moksha , or liberation.
 It says constrain yourself to yourself, view the phenomenal as they are of themselves, and without any concern with himself.
 Regard all in the one and same light with yourself, and observe a universal benevolence towards all beings, and then place your reliance on your own equanimity, conduct yourself safely and securely everywhere.
 Know the plan of your even-mindedness, to be productive of the fruits of purest and most delicious taste; and bearing the blossoms of unbounded prosperity, and the flowers of our unfading good fortune.
-Humbleness of disposition, yields the fruit of universal benevolence, and makes the prosperity of the whole world wait at it...
+Humbleness of disposition, yields the fruit of universal benevolence, and makes the prosperity of the whole world wait at its ...

 I STAY AS I AM